jeremytuesley/StudyAssistant/README.md

 #

 ## Functionality and Features
+### Trivia Revision Game
+Program asks user if they want to choose a category, get given a random category, or mayhem(all questions).
+Program then prompts user with the questions and the user will answer. <br />
+If chosen random, I've added a little effect to add a little fun and suspense to the game.

 ## Features it will have:
 - Creating categories as a hash, able to assign questions to an existing category